kevorks/CarryAlongOrNot/README.md

 In Folder **R** you can find the code of our analysis.

-In Folder **Supplementary Materials** you can finf all the relevant plots and descriptions.
+In Folder **Supplementary Materials** you can find all the relevant plots and descriptions.

 In Folder **Survey Questionnaire** you can find our questionnaire in ***german***.
 Note that this version ist the only available version.